Reimagining

 Landscape: MOSS

-This residential housing project is located in Amsterdamse Poort, which has become the city’s second centre with almost 16 million visitors per year.
-The project is an integral part of Cluster 7, a major development for the transformation and growth of the area to its full potential.
+HODO is a high density mixed residential housing project located in Amsterdamse Poort, which has become the city’s second centre with almost 16 million visitors per year.
+The project is an integral part of Cluster 7, a major development for the transformation and growth of the most east south corner to its full potential.
 Taking the connection of the entertainment area to the Amsterdamse Poort shopping centre as an axis for the masterplan, the new program includes retail, parking facilities and housing.
+Cluster 7 is further divided into three separate residential blocks that together form an architectural unit.
+In this way, a smaller grain is introduced.
+This prevents the creation of a so-called super block.
+A a pleasant, pedestrian and green inner street (woonerf) forms a buffer zone between blocks 1 and 2 and block 3.